Varadero Resort Town

 For this reason, when you leave your all-inclusive hotel and visit the city of Varadero, you see a relatively rich, heaven-like version of a Cuban city.
 The roads are well-maintained and the city park – Parque Josone – is superb with its artificial lakes.

-It’s for this very reason that you must leave Varadero and see the real Cuba.
+It’s for this very reason that you must leave Varadero resort town and see the real Cuba.

 And the best way to explore Cuba is on a motorcycle.